-English Church Architecture -
+English Church Architecture.

-KINLET, St. John the Baptist (SO 711 810) (August 2010)
+KINLET, St. John the Baptist (S) 711 810),

-(Bedrock: Carboniferous Westphalian Series, Halesowen Formation)
+(Bedrock: Carboniferous Westphalian Series, Halesowen Formation.)

 The pre-ogee Decorated years at Kinlet are represented by the chancel and transeptal chapels leading off to north and south.
 Since the aisles are pierced only by small rectangular slits, responsibility for lighting the church falls entirely on the clerestory and chancel and chapel windows.
 The N. and S. windows to the chapels are three-light with intersecting cusped tracery, pointed trefoils in the heads of the lights, and daggers in the reticulation units above.
 The five-light E. window to the chancel (illustrated below left) takes similar design elements further: the lights here are very sharply pointed and provided with elongated cinquefoil-cusping while the tracery intersections above, stop short of the head of the window to make room for a sexfoil in a circle.
-This non-standard pattern is almost an exact copy of the E. window at neighbouring Stottesdon, suggesting they are the work of one and the same man.
+This non-standard pattern is almost an exact copy of the E. window at neighbouring Stottesdon, suggesting they are the work of the same man.
 Going inside the church again, the restored chancel arch is composed of three orders bearing rolls with fillets, supported on three orders of shafts with a fillet on the innermost.
 The arches from the aisles to the transepts look more like late fourteenth century work with their sunk quadrant and two flat chamfers, all three of which mouldings die into the jambs.
 The arches from the chancel to the transepts carry a complex series of mouldings above semi-quatrefoil responds.

 The S. chapel has a piscina to the right of the altar and a double aumbry to the left.
-A recumbent effigy of a woman in the southeast corner of the chapel, with a child by her side, is believed to represent Isobel Cornwall, who seems to have died in childbirth in the early fifteenth century.
+A recumbent effigy of a woman in the southeast corner, with a child by her side, is believed to represent Isobel Cornwall, who seems to have died in childbirth in the early fifteenth century.
 The N. transept contains a huge standing monument (shown above right) dated 1581, backed up against the N. wall.
 It commemorates Sir George Blount of Kinlet, who died in that year, together with his wife Constantia, and features carved figures of the couple, standing apart, between fluted Ionic columns, supporting pairs of Gothic arches above - a curious combination.
 Finally, other monuments in the church include a number of significant wall monuments in the chancel, and, in particular, two elaborate tomb-chests, one each to the north and south.
 Upon the latter lie two straight-legged recumbent effigies, considered to represent Sir Humphrey Blount (d.
 1477) and his wife Elizabeth.
 Cusped arches around the tomb-chest are occupied by a series of skilfully-carved figures, unfortunately now largely defaced.
 (See the photograph below.)
 The effigies lying on the tomb-chest to the north, are those Sir John Blount (d.
-1531) and his wife Catherine, who is depicted here wearing a wimple.
+1531) and his wife Catherine, who is depicted wearing a wimple.
 The figures around the tomb-chest are believed to depict the couple’s five sons and six daughters while two pairs of dragons between them hold shields.